 Some Ideas for your law school bucket list

 - Network (adjunct professors, and classmates).
-I don’t mean those silly networking events, although if you are drawn to them, go ahead.
-By “network” I mean, form valuable relationships with your classmates and your professors.
+By “network” we mean, form valuable relationships with your classmates and your professors.
 Some classmates of mine have remained great friends and they have helped other classmates get jobs.
 Further, adjunct professors are great to get to know because they generally have a lot of connections in the fields where they work.

 - Do something you’re afraid of.
 Join moot court.
 Study abroad for a semester.
 Do something that is intriguing and outside of your comfort zone.
 It will help you grow both personally and professionally.

 - Give back.
 Whether it is law-related or not, find a way to give back.
 Help with a fundraiser.
 Mentor students in classes below you.
 Serve food at a soup kitchen.
-This will help others and it will also help you feel less stress out and keep law school in context.
+This will help others and it will also help you feel less stressed out and keep the stresses of law school in context.